AdobeDocs/experience-platform.en/help/sandboxes/api/sandboxes.md

 >[!NOTE]
 >
 >Once a sandbox is reset, it takes roughly 30 seconds to be provisioned by the system.
-Once provisioned, the sandbox's `state` becomes "active" or "failed".

 A successful response returns the details of the updated sandbox, showing that its `state` is "resetting".